weto91/kindle-cover-fixer/README.md

 ## Features

 - Fix your missing ebook covers in your Kindle library
-- Send the fixed images to your Kindle Scribe device in one click.
+- Send the fixed images to your Kindle device in one click.
 - You won't have to do anything else to enjoy your covers again.

+  THIS APPLICATION IS COMPATIBLE WITH ALL KINDLE MODELS.

 ## How to run the app
 - You can download the last release from: https://github.com/weto91/kindle-cover-fixer/releases/latest